rparnas/sicp-ex/readme.md

 | 10A | Compilation | 5.3 <br>5.5 (?) |  [Link](https://www.youtube.com/watch?v=kNmiTTKiYd4) |
 | 10B | Garbage Collection | 5.3 (?) <br>5.4 |  [Link](https://www.youtube.com/watch?v=2s2_FAf-yQs) |

-# Future Improvements
+# Future Ideas
-* Exercise prompts
+* Exercise prompt fixes
   * 2.13 -- too much text
   * 2.42 and 3.73 -- figures are labeled twice
   * 3.8 -- missing a diagram.
   * 3.30 -- missing a figure of a ripple-carry adder
   * 4.55 -- is labeled a/b/c instead of 1/2/3
   * Reference page numbers (?)
-  * Document expected dependencies between answers (?)
+  * Document the expected dependencies between answers (?).
+This breaks down as the exercises become more advanced you have more options as to whether you want to proceed via a patch to a previous exercise or a copy-paste.
   * Include code "copied from book" needed for answers.
+  * Include a packet of domain review like a half-page review for
+  * Include exercise hints, especially for any exercises that tend to get people stuck on dead-ends that prompt didn't intend for you to explore.
 * Resources
-  * Verify lecture to text mapping
+  * Verify lecture to text mapping.
 * Testing
-  * floating point expected results
+  * floating point expected results.
   * better handling of answers which should break compatibility with previous exercises.
 * Utilities
   * Would be nice to eliminate bash script.